AnuragKSinha/spring-boot-microservices-workshop/Configurations.md

 	1. define spring.application.name
 	2. add microservice name related application.properties file in git repo where Spring Config Server is pointing to.
 Ex, Application name: spring-boot-config and application.properties file name is spring-boot-config.properties

+### How will Microservices pickup latest changes made to property files?
+>